neelsmith/greek/guide/litgreek/examples/index.md

 ---
 layout: page
-title: Examples of LiteraryGreekString
+title: Examples
 ---

 **Version @VERSION@**

-## Examples of usage
+## Examples of usage of the `LiteraryGreekString` class

-The following examples in Scala illusrate the main features of the library.

 Import the library: